Kobani: Reconstruction and development

 After the ISIL siege was broken in early 2015, the Kobane Reconstruction Board asked for international assistance.
-According to a spokesman for the Syrian Kurds who control the town, Kobanî had been 70% destroyed.
-There have been several attempts to support Kobanî, especially from the Kurdish communities in Turkey and Iraq.
+According to a spokesman for the Syrian Kurds who control the town, Kobani had been 70% destroyed.
+There have been several attempts to support Kobani, especially from the Kurdish communities in Turkey and Iraq.
 Assistance was also offered by several European organizations.
 As of May 2015, Turkey has kept the border closed but allowed some materials to reach the city.
 The international community, including the US, has not shown interest in rebuilding the town, nor have they pressured Turkey on the matter.
 By May 2015 more than 50,000 people had returned to the destroyed town.
-In May the Kobanî authorities, with the help of the municipality of Diyarbakır, managed to restore the water pump and supply for the urban area after 8 months without running water, repairing the pipelines and cleaning the main water tank.
+In May the Kobani authorities, with the help of the municipality of Diyarbakır, managed to restore the water pump and supply for the urban area after 8 months without running water, repairing the pipelines and cleaning the main water tank.

 By May 2016, despite the challenges of the blockade by Turkey, reconstruction and return of inhabitants was well on the way.

-In September 2016, Kurdish Red Crescent opened a hospital in the city under the name of "Kobani Hospital", their first hospital in Kobanî Canton, after several international organizations like UNICEF and Médecins Sans Frontières (MSF) had been sending them special medical equipment.
+In September 2016, Kurdish Red Crescent opened a hospital in the city under the name of "Kobani Hospital", their first hospital in Kobani Canton, after several international organizations like UNICEF and Médecins Sans Frontières (MSF) had been sending them special medical equipment.
 It was established in a hospital formerly owned by Dr. Ezzat Afandi, an Austrian citizen.

-In an October 2016 report from the city of Kobanî, U.S. academic Si Sheppard observed: "Since the siege of Kobanî ended, reconstruction has barely begun to compensate for the havoc wrought on the city by both ISIS artillery and coalition airstrikes (...).
+In an October 2016 report from the city of Kobani, U.S. academic Si Sheppard observed: "Since the siege of Kobani ended, reconstruction has barely begun to compensate for the havoc wrought on the city by both ISIS artillery and coalition airstrikes (...).
 Herculean efforts have cleared the streets, but water and power have yet to be restored.
 Although commerce is trickling back to life (...), more than half of the residential structures still standing are little more than blown out concrete shells.
 Yet the spirit of the people endures: Some now use defused ISIS rounds as ashtrays and flower pots."

 By 2019, atrocities by ISIL have driven many families of Kobani to convert to Christianity, while others chose to become atheists and agnostics.

+Over the years various projects were undertaken by the Autonomous Administration's Economic Authority and the Kongreya Star to revitalize life, economic development and woman's empowerment in the city.
+These projects include Vîna Jin (lit.
+Women's Will), which offers job opportunities for illiterate women, Khairat Al-Furat Factory, which manufactures jam, molasses, tomatoes, peppers and spices, the Young Women's Agriculture Co-op and many more sewing workshops, bakeries, beauty and hair salons.